turingschool/front-end-curriculum/projects/module-3/rancid-tomatillos-v2.md

 - **If they are logged in**, they should be able to fill out a form and add a comment to the movie.
 Comments should be sent to the server, and therefore persist across page reloads.

 **Back End**:
 - Add a new POST route to your new server that creates a new comment and adds it to `app.locals`.
 Each comment needs to have _at least_ an `id`, `author` and `comment` property.
-If the request is unsucessful (ie the client sends a malformed request), send back an appropriate and helpful error (ex: if a request is made without an `author` property, send back a 422 level response with a message like "Unable to process request: missing `author` property").
+If the request is unsuccessful (ie the client sends a malformed request), send back an appropriate and helpful error (ex: if a request is made without an `author` property, send back a 422 level response with a message like "Unable to process request: missing `author` property").

 - Add a new GET route to your new server that GETs all existing comments for a given movie.